flinnb/new-guides/development-best-practices.md

-# Vela Development Best Practices
+# Development Best Practices

-This guide is a set of "best practices" for development here at Vela.
+This guide is a set of "best practices" for development.
 It will mostly concentrate on how our Go code is developed, and will expand over time to include other platforms.

 ## Source Control